Skip to main content

 “Events like the Dealer Education Awards remind our students that leadership is not theoretical — it is lived out every day in dealerships and communities across the country,” said Professor Elgie Bright, chair of Northwood’s automotive marketing and management degree program, a component of the Center for Automotive & Mobility Studies.
 “Our honorees show students what it means to lead with purpose while creating opportunity for others.”

-Beyond formal recognition, the Dealer Education Awards Breakfast also provided hands-on experiential learning for Northwood students.
+Beyond formal recognition, the Dealer Education Awards Breakfast gave Northwood University students hands-on experiential learning opportunities.
 Selected students served as presenters for each honoree, placing them in direct conversation with industry leaders and creating unique, high-impact networking opportunities.
-This year’s student presenters included Max Hart and Logan Wilmot.
-Bella Smylie also was featured in a portion of the event that recognized 2025 Dealer Education Award honoree Kristin Dillard Sodoma.
+This year’s student presenters included Max Hart, Logan Wilmot, and Bella Smylie.

 “These moments reflect the hands-on approach that defines America’s Automotive University,” said Vice President of Enrollment and Strategic Alliances Dr. Matthew Bennett.
 “Through industry-supported scholarships, national professional engagement, and high-level leadership experiences such as the Northwood University International Auto Show — North America’s largest student-run outdoor new car auto show — Northwood connects classroom learning with real-world industry access, preparing students to lead with confidence from their first day on the job.”